DEFRA/ffc-docker-node/README.md

 This repository contains the docker files that build parent container images for FFC projects to extend.
 Each sub-folder contains the source files required to build a single image.
 There is also an examples folder that contains example Dockerfiles for various services.
 These can be used to build a Dockerfile for your service which uses the parent images created by this project.

+## Versioning

+Images are built from this repository by a Jenkins pipeline defined in `./Jenkinsfile`.
+The images are tagged according to the Dockerfile version and the version of Node on which the image is based.
+For example, for Dockerfile version `1.0.0` based on Node `12.16.0`, the built image would be tagged `1.0.0-node12.16.0`.

+The versions are set as variables near the top of the `Jenkinsfile`.
+The `dockerfileVersion` should be incremented with each change to the `Dockerfile`, following Semver rules.
+The `nodeVersion` should be set to the desired version of Node.

 ## Example files

 `Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.